Sue Moffitt (aka Moff) 1955 - 2023

 ------------------------------------

-Brought up on a large dairy farm, Sue has always been surrounded by farm animals and wildlife - always feeling rooted to the natural world.
+Brought up on a large dairy farm, Sue was always surrounded by farm animals and wildlife - always feeling rooted to the natural world.

-Her fascination and interest in the relationship between man and animal continues, especially with regard to communication, intelligence, perception and interaction.
-This continues to be a great source of inspiration for her work.
+Her fascination and interest was with the relationship between man and animal, especially with regard to communication, intelligence, perception and interaction.
+Her strong sense of connection with animals, rooting her to the natural world, became the theme for her artwork and continued to be her greatest source of inspiration for her work over the years.

-Westside Contemporary was run by Sue and her late husband Roy Sturgeon, after his untimely death in 2016, Sue now runs the business with the help of fellow director and son William Anderson and daughter Lucy.
+Westside Contemporary was run by Sue and her husband Roy Sturgeon.
+Roy died in 2016, and Sue continued to run the business with the help of fellow director and son, William Anderson, and daughter Lucy Hick, until Sue also sadly passed, in 2023.

 ___________________________